 This is my favourite video.
 Lisa Scherger, mother of a Type 1 diabetic, and how she has normalised his blood sugar control by ignoring the standard dietary advice for diabetes management – Ditch The Carbs.

-2. The New England Journal Of Medicine – Weight loss with a low carbohydrate, Mediterranean or low fat diet
+2. The New England Journal Of Medicine – Weight loss with low carbohydrate, Mediterranean or low-fat diet

 3. Professional Diabetes Position Statement – Nutrition therapy recommendations for the management of adults with diabetes.

-Further reading Dr Bernstein’s Diabetic Solution: A complete guide to achieving normal blood sugars.
-This is a ‘must have’ book for all types of diabetes.
+Dr Bernstein’s Diabetic Solution: A complete guide to achieving normal blood sugars.
+This is a ‘must-have’ book for all types of diabetes.
 Dr Bernstein believes those with diabetes have just as much right to normal blood sugars as anyone.

 TypeOneGrit – join their community Facebook page They are Type 1 and parents who follow Dr Bernstein’s low carb approach to stabilise their blood glucose control.